DDataRep27/Multiple-Linear-Regression----Profit-Prediction/README.md

 # Multiple-Linear-Regression----Profit-Prediction

-Prepare a prediction model for profit of 50_startups data.
+## Prepare a prediction model for profit of 50_startups data.

+*Do transformations for getting better predictions of profit and make a table containing R^2 value for each prepared model.*